sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 ========================================

-Gallery subsections are sorted by default alphabetically by their folder name, and as such you can always organize them by changing you folder names.
-An alternative option that Sphinx-Gallery offers is to use a sortkey to organize those subsections.
+Gallery subsections are sorted by default alphabetically by their folder name, and as such you can always organize them by changing your folder names.
+An alternative option is to use a sortkey to organize those subsections.
 We provide an explicit order sortkey where you have to define the order of all subfolders in your galleries.

 .. code-block:: python

-    from sphinx_gallery.sorting import ExplicitOrderStrict
+    from sphinx_gallery.sorting import ExplicitOrder
     sphinx_gallery_conf = {
         'examples_dirs': ['../examples','../tutorials'],
-        'subsection_order': ExplicitOrderStrict(['../examples/sin_func',
+        'subsection_order': ExplicitOrder(['../examples/sin_func',
                                                  '../examples/no_output',
                                                  '../tutorials/seaborn']),
     }

 Here we build 2 main galleries `examples` and `tutorials`, each of them with subsections.
-To specify their order explicitly in the gallery we import :class:`sphinx_gallery.sorting.ExplicitOrderStrict` and initialize it with the list of all subfolders with their paths relative to `conf.py` in the order you prefer them to appear.
-You can use Linux paths, and if you documentation is build in a Windows system, paths will be transformed to work accordingly, the converse does not hold.
+To specify their order explicitly in the gallery we import :class:`sphinx_gallery.sorting.ExplicitOrder` and initialize it with the list of all subfolders with their paths relative to `conf.py` in the order you prefer them to appear.
+You can use Linux paths, and if you documentation is built in a Windows system, paths will be transformed to work accordingly, the converse does not hold.

 If you so desire you can implement your own sorting key.
 It will be